 Jean-Luc Rabanel coined the term "Greenstronome" to describe a practice that sits adjacent to but distinct from vegetarianism as a lifestyle position.
 The argument is culinary rather than ethical: vegetables, prepared with the same technical care applied to meat or fish, produce results that are complex, seasonally specific, and repeatedly interesting.
 This is not a radical claim in 2025, but Rabanel was making it when the French fine-dining establishment still treated the vegetable course as an interlude rather than a destination.
 The longevity of that position, sustained for more than a decade and a half, is the credential that matters most here.

 Within the Rabanel portfolio, Greenstronomie occupies the accessible tier.
 Les Maisons Rabanel, also in Arles, operates at the €€€€ level with a creative tasting format.
 Greenstronomie functions as the entry point into that same ingredient sourcing logic and kitchen sensibility at a lower price threshold, closer in cost to neighbours like Le Gibolin or L'Arlatan than to the chef's flagship.
-That positioning makes it the right starting point for a first encounter with the Rabanel approach, or the practical choice for a return visit that doesn't require a formal tasting commitment.
+That positioning makes it a practical choice for a first encounter with the Rabanel approach or a return visit that does not require a formal tasting commitment.

 Sourcing as Structure